Kagwep/oware-game/oware-orion/oware_proof/README.md

 3. **Orion:** This library enables formal verification of smart contracts written in the Cairo language.
 We leverage Orion to verify the logic and behavior of our Oware agent's decision-making algorithms.
 4. **Proving Aspect:** We use Giza and Orion together to formally prove the correctness and reliability of our Oware agent's decision-making algorithms.
 This verification ensures the agent behaves as expected and adheres to Oware gameplay rules.

+### Giza Actions

+ `unverifiable_inference.py` is a giza action that helps in Executing Unverifiable Inference with the  GizaModel and ONNX

+ `oware_proof.py` Executes a Verifiable Inference with GizaModel and ONNX